Barycentric-alignment and reconstruction loss minimization for domain generalization: INTRODUCTION

 \section{INTRODUCTION}

-In many real-world applications of modern machine learning, the training (seen) data and the test (unseen) data may belong to different \textit{domains}, leading to the loss of predictive power of the learned models.
-For example, a model trained on data from one hospital may not work well when the test data is from another hospital \citep{gulrajani2020search}, a drowsiness driving estimator trained on one group of subjects does not generalize well for other subjects \citep{cui2019eeg}, a cognitive workload estimator from fNIRS (functional near-infrared spectroscopy) measurements may not generalize well across sessions and subjects \citep{Lyu2021}.

-These types of problems are broadly classified into two categories, viz., Domain Adaptation (DA) \citep{ben2007analysis} and Domain Generalization (DG) \citep{blanchard2011generalizing}.
-Both DA and DG aim to find a model that can generalize well when the seen domain training data does not share the same distribution as the testing data from the unseen domain.
-The key difference between DA and DG is that DA allows access to the (unlabeled) unseen domain data during the training process while DG does not, leading to a more challenging problem.
-Both DG and DA have a close relationship with Transfer Learning \cite{wang2021generalizing}, all of which aim to enhance the robustness of the learned model.
-For an extensive survey and related literature, we refer the reader to excellent recent surveys \citep{wang2021generalizing, zhou2021domain}.
+Modern machine learning applications often encounter the problem that the training (seen) data and the test (unseen) data have different distributions, which can cause a deterioration in model performance.
+For example, a model trained on data from one hospital may not work well when the test data is from another hospital \cite{gulrajani2020search}, a drowsiness driving estimator trained on one group of subjects may not perform well for other subjects \cite{cui2019eeg}, or a cognitive workload estimator based on fNIRS (functional near-infrared spectroscopy) measurements may not generalize well across sessions and subjects \cite{Lyu2021}.
+Methods that aim to mitigate this problem are broadly classified into two categories, namely Domain Adaptation (DA) \cite{ben2007analysis} and Domain Generalization (DG) \cite{blanchard2011generalizing}.
+Both DA and DG aim to find a model that can generalize well in scenarios when the training data from the seen domain does not share the same distribution as the test data from the unseen domain.
+The key difference between DA and DG is that DA allows access to the (unlabeled) unseen domain data during the training process whereas DG does not.
+This makes DG a more challenging but more practical problem.